Do you really know where your project is going?

 These chunks should be sorted according to priority, and grouped by feature or release.
 Sprints, or “iterations” are mirrored in GitHub with Milestones: groups of Issues that correspond to a project, feature, or time period.
 Simply set a start and end date, then add Issues representing user stories, to begin sprinting.

-Getting Started with Milestones
+Getting Started with Sprints

-When trying to determine how much work should be included in the Milestone, especially when you’re just getting started with Sprints, there is really no perfect answer.
+When trying to determine how much work should be included in the Sprint, especially when you’re just getting started with Sprints, there is really no perfect answer.
 The best way to plan is to estimate how many issues will fill up Sprint's time allocation.
 Estimating the complexity of each issue first can make this easier.

 Due to the fact that you don’t know what your average Sprint velocity is when you’re still in the early stages, it’s easy to overcommit.
 Although you may like to estimate that each team member could complete 70 story points of work for example during a two-week sprint, it’s probably more realistic to assume the amount of work would be closer to 45 or 50 story points per person.

-So, for a five-person team, you might assign roughly 230 story points per Milestone to begin, then adjust as you become more familiar with your team’s sprint velocity.
+So, for a five-person team, you might assign roughly 230 story points per Sprint to begin, then adjust as you become more familiar with your team’s sprint velocity.
 With a few Sprints completed and the right reporting tool, you will begin to better estimate the amount of work that can be completed in each iteration.

 Remember, the primary goal during a Sprint is to ensure each issue that’s assigned is fully delivered by the end.

-Final Words on Agile Milestones
+Final Words on Agile Milestones and Sprints

-Looking to get started with project milestones?
+Looking to get started with sprints?